aawood/simplecv-examples/examples/macros.rst

-Macro's
+Macros
 =============================
-SimpleCV has the ability to use macro's built in.
+SimpleCV has the ability to use macros built in.

 If you aren't familiar with a macro, it's basically a way to define a set of programming events to happen with just using a single command.

-In our case our macro's will be built off the history of commands that we use in the shell.
+In our case our macros will be built off the history of commands that we use in the shell.
 This helps us test things that work, and what doesn't.